 ‘Our daughter’s health is our priority and the further delay of her operation has been a concern for us which is becoming desperate, thereby resulting in our plea for your assistance’ wrote Mrs Doreen Dumu, a nurse at the Kokoda Hospital on 29 January 2019.

-Her 14 year-old daughter, Freda, has a serious heart condition – Tetralogy Fallot which is a serious congenital heart defect.
-The surgery she requires is not available in PNG and the cost of the operation and rehabilitation in Australia is in excess of $100,000.
+Her daughter, Freda, has a ‘tetralogy Fallot‘ which is a serious congenital heart defect.
+The surgery she requires is not available in PNG and the cost of the operation and rehabilitation in Australia was in excess of $100,000.

-I then tried Rotary Oceana Medical Aid for Children (ROMAC).
-They were also keen to assist but there seems to be an issue with Children’s Hospitals in NSW accepting patients from the Pacific.
+We then tried Rotary Oceana Medical Aid for Children (ROMAC).
+They were also keen to assist but there seemed to be an issue with Children’s Hospitals in NSW accepting patients from the Pacific.

-I wrote to the Minister for Health to see if he could check it out on our behalf but did not receive a response.
+We wrote to the Minister for Health to see if he could check it out on our behalf but didn’t receive a response.